tvschaitanya/Serverless-RAG-Pipeline/README.md

 - Re-running ingestion wipes and rebuilds the Weaviate collection — existing data is replaced
 - `collection_name` must be PascalCase with no special characters — Weaviate enforces this
 - Langfuse SDK must be pinned to v2 (`langfuse>=2.0.0,<3.0.0`) — v3 uses a different API
+- Context sent to Bedrock is capped at 3 chunks and 3000 characters to control input token costs
 ```